haribote/url-dispatcher/README.md

 # url-dispacher
-A URL dispatcher like Backbone.Router.
+A URL dispatcher.
+It was inspired by Backbone.Router.

 ## Get started
 ```bash